abatedemey/personal_website/README.md

-# Personal Website for Abate
+# Personal Website
 This repository controls the content for my personal webpage found at [abatedemey.com](https://abatedemey.com).

 This website is hosted using github-pages.

-The design of the webpage is based on the theme [Hyde](https://github.com/poole/hyde), an open source template.
-Development is done using [Jekyll](https://jekyllrb.com/docs/)
+The design of the webpage is based on the theme [Hyde](https://github.com/poole/hyde), an open source template used with [Jekyll](https://jekyllrb.com/docs/)

 ## Installation